bonells96/speech_emotion_classification/README.md

 Use case of an end-to-end solution for Speech Emotion Recognition (SER) in the German language.
 The goal is to accurately classify the emotional states conveyed in spoken German utterances.
 The project utilizes data from the [emo-db](http://emodb.bilderbar.info/start.html) database.

-The best results achieved are:
+The best model trained has an accuracy of 64.49% on the test set.
+The results per category are:

 |Emotion group|Precision |Recall|F1|
 |:--:|:---:|:-:|:--:|